worldtreeengine/libyaml-safer/README.md

 messages may look slightly different), but the same inputs should generate the same general errors.

-This library introduces no new dependencies except for [`thiserror`](https://docs.rs/thiserror) for convenience.
-This dependency may go away in the future.

 ### Compatibility and interoperability

 While this library matches the behavior of libyaml, it is not intended as a